vntw/reader/README.md

 libraries like Silex and Doctrine.
 I was a long-time Google Reader user so I`ll try to create basically the same experience with some changes here and there ('Watch later', Filters would be great too, and so on...).

-I don´t need/want the 20+ like/share options like Twitter, Facebook, ..., so this stuff won´t make it in this app.
+I don´t need/want the 20+ like/share options like Twitter, Facebook, ..., so this stuff won´t make it into this app.

 ## Features
+* Navigating via AJAX (PJAX)
+* Watch Later/Favorites
+* Filters/Notifications/Priorities
+* Multilanguage
+* CLI App
+* and more...

 ## Contribute